-The Queen's funeral flowers: Elegant blooms mark her exceptional reign
+The personal touches in Her Majesty's colourful wreath

 - English oak, a national symbol of strength, in a nod to the Queen's constancy and steadfast duty.
 It also symbolises strength of love

-In among the flowers was a hand-written card which read: "In loving and devoted memory, Charles R".
+In among the flowers was a hand-written card which read: "In loving and devoted memory, Charles R."

-Personal flowers cut from the royal gardens have been included in all of the wreaths that have accompanied the Queen on her final journey.
-When she was lying-in-state in Westminster Hall, the wreath included pine from the gardens at Balmoral and pittosporum, lavender and rosemary from the gardens at Windsor.

-The flowers in the wreath featured scented pelargoniums, garden roses, autumnal hydrangea, sedum, dahlias and scabious, all in shades of gold, pink and deep burgundy, with touches of white, to reflect the colours in the Royal Standard flag on which it sat.
+The flowers in the Queen's funeral wreath featured scented pelargoniums, garden roses, autumnal hydrangea, sedum, dahlias and scabious, all in shades of gold, pink and deep burgundy, with touches of white, to reflect the colours in the Royal Standard flag on which it sat.

-Royal funeral wreaths have traditionally been sombre, in white and green tones, says Gemma Kavanagh from London florist Moyses Stevens, but the colours of the flowers can also be chosen to reflect a flag - which is what we see today.
+Royal funeral wreaths have traditionally been sombre, in white and green tones, says Gemma Kavanagh from London florist Moyses Stevens, but the colours of the flowers can also be chosen to reflect a flag - which is what we saw today.

-King Charles is well known for his commitment to the environment and sustainability and, at his request, the wreath was made in a sustainable way - without the use of floral foam - instead in a nest of English moss and oak branches.
+King Charles is well known for his commitment to the environment and, at his request, the wreath was made in a sustainable way - without the use of floral foam - instead in a nest of English moss and oak branches.

-Rosemary, a herb, has long been a symbol of remembrance because herbalists thought the herb was good for memory, says Prof Fiona Stafford, author of The Brief Life of Flowers.
+Rosemary, a herb, has long been a symbol of remembrance because herbalists thought it was good for memory, says Prof Fiona Stafford, author of The Brief Life of Flowers.
 "But rosemary is also associated with love and loyalty, and it was used for marriage bouquets or for burials, as well for strewing on the dead.
 So it's a really, really appropriate one to be part of the bouquet," she says.

 Rosemary also featured when the King gave his first TV address to the nation.
 He was flanked by a portrait of his mother on one side and a small silver vase with sweet peas and sprigs of rosemary on the other.

 The Queen loved flowers from her garden - every Monday, the gardeners at Buckingham Palace would send up a fresh posy of flowers for her desk when she was in residence.
-Gardener Alan Titchmarsh recalled in an article that the Queen "loved primroses, lily-of-the-valley and other modest blooms far more than elaborate exotics; something that speaks volumes about her personality."
+Gardener Alan Titchmarsh recalled in an article that the Queen "loved primroses, lily-of-the-valley and other modest blooms far more than elaborate exotics; something that speaks volumes about her personality".

 The Queen will later be buried with her late husband Prince Philip in the King George VI Memorial Chapel, Windsor.
 The flowers in St George's Chapel will include: